hexlabsio/http4k-aws-demo/docs/article.md

 }
 ```

-We now have access to all HTTP4Ks functionality inside our lambda function.
+We now have access to HTTP4Ks functionality and are able to create powerful and succinct REST services inside our lambda function.

 ###Deployment
 Setting up an Lambda function in AWS involves a number of operations that can be off putting.
 These include setup and